2020–2021 Xi Jinping Administration reform spree: Impact

-The reforms have instilled "paranoia and paralysis" at Chinese technology companies.
+The reform instilled "paranoia and paralysis" at Chinese technology companies.
 The reforms also decreased the number of jobs available at technology companies, increasing the unemployment rate among young people.

+In July 2023, the Chinese government officially ended its wave of regulatory action in the tech industry.
+That month, Premier Li Qiang met with representatives of major tech companies to convey the "strongest signal" in support of the industry.
+Central government bodies and numerous local governments then introduces policy support for the platform economy designed to increase economic growth and the creation of jobs.